Metre-Ray/ang-slider/projects/ang-slider/README.md

 For custom thumb use styles and thumbType: 'custom'.

-In case of angles 90 or -90 height of the slider is determined by width of the slider.
+In case of angles 90 or -90 height of the slider is determined by `width` property .